 What’s the only thing more uncomfortable than thinking about tax debt?
 Thinking about your own death – and then, what happens to your tax debt when you die.
-Planning the logistics of your departure from this world may not be a comfortable activity, but a little time and energy on your part can save those you leave behind from an arduous task.
-You want to be certain that your money, property and assets are divided and distributed according to your wishes.
+Planning the logistics of your departure from this world may not be the most comfortable activity.
+However, a little time and energy on your part can save those you leave behind from an arduous task.
+You want to be certain that your money, property, and assets are divided and distributed according to your wishes.
 As you navigate this essential realm of tax debt after death, it’s critical to determine how your taxes – and any existing problems – can upset your postmortem financial blueprint.

 The Life of a Tax Debt

 Any delinquent federal tax balance has a lifespan of ten years.
 This liability clock begins on the date of assessment and ends ten years later.
-For example, the IRS will not excuse a tax debt assessed on June 1, 2017 will not be excused until June 1 2027.
+For example, the IRS will not excuse a tax debt assessed on June 1, 2017, until June 1, 2027.
 There are factors that can extend this time frame, but if you did nothing to resolve your debt, you can expect that it will be collectible for a full decade.

 During Your Debt’s Life Cycle

 Any unresolved IRS balance is subject to collection activity.
 This means that you are vulnerable to efforts such as a levy against your bank accounts, a wage garnishment or even a property seizure.
 The longer you wait to make resolution efforts, the more likely you are to experience aggressive collection measures.

 Tax Debt When You Die